-Business priorities have shifted from playing offense to defense.
-It is a critical time to focus on helping customers extract value from your products and services.
-That’s why your technology team needs to do all they can to leverage existing Salesforce products to improve the customer experience and retain customers.
-Here’s how they can accomplish this now.
+It’s critical to focus on helping customers extract value from your products and services now.
+That’s why your technology team needs to do all it can to leverage existing systems and products to improve the customer experience and retain customers.
+If you’re already a Salesforce customer, here’s how your tech team can accomplish this now.

-Salesforce can help you stand up a central resource center fast.
-We provide businesses with free access to Community Cloud so they can quickly build a self-service help center portal for COVID-19 response.
+Get started: Salesforce can help you stand up a central resource centre fast.
+We provide businesses with free access to Community Cloud so they can quickly build a self-service help centre portal for COVID-19 response.
 You can sign up to get more info, and don’t forget to review the Quick Start Guide.

 Right now, customer service teams are overwhelmed by the large volume of customers reaching out for help.
 To ease the burden, businesses can empower customers with self-service apps that have knowledge articles and FAQs.
-They can also enhance digital channels with chat bots, live chat, or SMS.
-This will give customers an integrated and personalized experience wherever they go.
+They can also enhance digital channels with chat bots, live chat or SMS.
+This will give customers an integrated and personalised experience wherever they go.

 One of the best ways to help your customers is to give them easier access to important data like order history, case history, and profile data.
 Customers want to access this data online without the extra steps of calling support or logging a ticket.

 Get started: Your CRM can push this customer data into your customer-facing applications.
 If you have built customer-facing apps on Heroku, you can extend your CRM data into these apps within a matter of minutes with Heroku Connect.
 If you’ve built customer-facing apps on another platform, you can share your CRM data by using MuleSoft or by setting up point-to-point integrations through Salesforce APIs.

 During times of high stress, customers have less patience when they have to authenticate multiple times or frequently reset passwords.
 It’s best to remove any friction customers may experience when accessing your apps.